junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "No -- And my parents are already dead, can't believe you're still using them as bait."
 Sam snorts.

 Lucifer looks at him like a teacher looking at a slow student.
-"Sam, Sam," he says with a sigh.
+"Sam, Sam," he says with a half-hearted sigh.
 "Where do dead souls go nowadays?
 I thought you already knew that.
 Meeting your proxy Dad is one thing, what do you say, time to meet your real Dad now?"

 Sam freezes.